avetisk/material-next/docs/src/pages/demos/tables/tables.md

 ## Advanced use cases

 For more advanced use cases you might be able to take advantage of [dx-react-grid-material-ui](https://devexpress.github.io/devextreme-reactive/react/grid/).
-It's a data grid for Material-UI with paging, sorting, filtering, grouping and editing features.
+It's a data grid for Material-Next with paging, sorting, filtering, grouping and editing features.